projectcalico/calico/master/security/protect-hosts.md

 #### Other host protection

-For the sake of consistency in the Calico control plane, you may wonder about the following use cases.
+In terms of design consistency in Calico, you may wonder about the following use cases.

-**Does Calico protect a local host from workloads?**
-Yes.
-DefaultEndpointToHostAction controls whether or not workloads can acesss their local host.
+**Does Calico protect a local host from workloads?**<br> Yes.
+DefaultEndpointToHostAction controls whether or not workloads can acesss their local host.<br>

-**Does Calico protect a workload from the host it is running on?**
-No. Calico allows connections the host makes to the workloads running on that host.
+**Does Calico protect a workload from the host it is running on?**<br> No. Calico allows connections the host makes to the workloads running on that host.
 Some orchestrators like Kubernetes depend on this connectivity for health checking the workload.
 Moreover, processes running on the local host are often privileged enough to override local Calico policy.
-Be very cautious with the processes you allow to run in the host's root network namespace.
+Be very cautious with the processes you allow to run in the host's root network namespace.</br>

 ### Before you begin...

-On hosts that you want to secure with network policy, [install Calico]({{site.baseurl}}/{{page.version}}/getting-started/bare-metal/installation/binary-mgr) and [install and run Felix]({{site.baseurl}}/{{page.version}}/getting-started/bare-metal/installation/).
+If you are already running Calico for Kubernetes, you are good to go.
+If you want to install Calico on a bare-metal machine for only host protection see, [Bare metal hosts]({{site.baseurl}}/{{page.version}}/getting-started/bare-metal/installation/binary-mgr).

 ### How to